samkas125/CSP_solver/README.md

 - Ensure the libraries are located in the `libraries/` directory as specified in the `Makefile`.

 ## Demo
+Demo of solver showing iterative progression of board expansion:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/76b2934a-f0e4-4318-90e7-452c38a98372" alt="Demo" width="400">
 </p>